GuillermoBustosPerez/Two-microscopes-flint-abrasion/README.md

 ## **Structure of the repository**

 The following repository is organized following the structure of a *research compendium* (Marwick et al., 2018).
+The [**Report**](Report) folder contains all data, images and complete workflow to reproduce the current research.
+Within this folder the following subfolders can be found:

-  * The [**Report**](Report) folder contains all data, images and complete workflow to reproduce the current research.
+  * [**Data**](Report/Data): contains [Images from microscopes](Report/Data/Images from microscopes) from both microscopes used for analysis, along with